saleor/saleor-docs/docs/getting-started/installation-macos.md

 > **Warning**
 >
-> Secret key should be a unique string that only your team knows.
-Running the code with a known `SECRET_KEY` defeats many of Django’s security protections, and can lead to privilege escalation and remote code execution vulnerabilities.
+> The secret key should be a unique string that only your team knows.
+Running the code with a known `SECRET_KEY` defeats many of Django’s security protections.
+It can also lead to privilege escalation and remote code execution vulnerabilities.
 Consult [Django’s documentation](https://docs.djangoproject.com/en/1.11/ref/settings/#secret-key) for details.

 ### 5. Create a PostgreSQL user

-Unless configured otherwise, the store will use `saleor` as both username and password.
+Unless configured otherwise, the store will use `saleor` as both the username and password.
 Remember to assign your user the `SUPERUSER` privilege.
 This will allow you to create databases and database extensions.

 ```console
 $ createuser --superuser --pwprompt saleor